mcv-m6-video/mcv-m6-2021-team1/README.md

 > A new folder is generated inside *out_visualizer* on each execution of the program.

+## Off the shelf models

+For obtaining detections apart from the provided ones for Yolo, SSD and Mask RCNN, we have used **detectron2**.
+The script *week3/m6-inference.py* generates txt outputs for the specified models and configurations.
+Two list of variables are currently being iterated over:

+- models: which holds the name of .yaml files from Detectron's [model zoo](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md)
+- batch: a list of integers with the number of region proposals used by the model (currently hardcoded).

+A txt file named 'm6-aicity_{model}_rp{batch}.txt' is generated.

 ## Tracking
 ### 2.1 .
 IOU Tracking